Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ## This Lesson

-This lesson is about workflow, Python style and basic types and operations.
+This lesson is about workflow, Python style, and basic types and operations.
 This should feel like review and give you a smooth start.
-Try to work through things a bit at a time and feel free to walk away for a bit when you are stuck, or shout out for support on Slack.
+Try to work through things a little at a time.
+Also, feel free to walk away for a bit when you are stuck, or shout out for support on Slack.

 We'll let you get started...